ILYMUN/gatsby-website/content/pages/home-page/team.md

 title: Our Team
 subtitle: Meet the people who make all this possible.
 A hard working team dedicated to bringing ILYMUN to life in the best way possible.
 Test
-image1: horia-barabas.jpg
+image1: emme-andreetta.png
-name1: Horia Barabas
+name1: Emma Andreetta
 image2: isabel-beurois.jpg
 name2: Isabel Beurois
 image3: leane-jupet.jpg